 Jennifer Brana

 I am a PhD student in the Computer Science Department at Carnegie Mellon University.
-I am advised by Professor Nathan Beckmann and a member of CORGi@CMU and the Parallel Data Lab.
-I am supported by a NSF Graduate Research Fellowship.
+I am advised by Professor Nathan Beckmann and a member of the CORGi research group and the Parallel Data Lab.
+I am supported by a NSF Graduate Research Fellowship (NSFGRFP).